coala-info/coala-info.github.io/use-cases/rnaseq-analysis.md

-# Use Case: RNA-Seq Differential Expression and Pathway Analysis
+# Use Case: RNA-Seq Analysis

 ## Overview

-This use case demonstrates how to use Coala to perform a complete RNA-Seq analysis workflow: downloading data from GEO, describing sample information, performing differential gene expression (DEG) analysis, downloading curated gene sets from MSigDB, running Gene Set Enrichment Analysis (GSEA) with canonical pathways, and generating enrichment plots.
+This use case demonstrates how to use Coala to perform RNA-Seq analysis: downloading data from GEO, describing study design information, performing differential gene expression (DEG) analysis, downloading curated gene sets from MSigDB, running Gene Set Enrichment Analysis (GSEA) with canonical pathways, and generating enrichment plots for specified pathways.
 We'll use the GSE164141 dataset as an example, which contains RNA-Seq data from BT549 triple-negative breast cancer cells comparing MUC1-C silenced (treatment) vs control conditions.

+## Key Benefits

+1. **Natural Language Interface**: End-to-end analysis from data download to visualization accessible through simple queries
+3. **Automatic Tool Chaining**: Results from one step are automatically used in subsequent steps
+3. **Reproducible Analysis**: All tools run in containerized environments with specified versions
+4. **Human-in-the-Loop Analysis**: Users maintain full control throughout the analysis process.
+You can adjust p-value cutoffs for significance thresholds, specify pathways of interest for focused analysis, modify sample groupings, select different pathway collections based on biological context, and generate custom visualizations for specific pathways—all through natural language interaction without modifying code

 ## Setup